Nara Park

 - Remarks

-Nara Park is open 365 days a year, and admission is always free.
-Please note that there are no trash bins within the park.
-Be sure to take all your trash with you. 【How to Interact with Deer】 The deer you encounter in Nara Park are designated as a national natural treasure and are wild animals.
+【How to Interact with Deer】 The deer you encounter in Nara Park are designated as a national natural treasure and are wild animals.
 Avoid startling them or teasing them by pretending to give them deer crackers (shika senbei).
-Such actions can cause unexpected behavior and lead to conflicts with people.
-Additionally, do not feed them anything other than deer crackers and always take your trash with you to prevent the deer from accidentally eating it.
+Such actions can lead to unexpected behavior and conflicts with others.
+Additionally, please do not feed them anything other than deer crackers, and always take your trash with you to prevent the deer from accidentally eating it.